 How is the BAF calculated?

-Freight rates will be determined by a formula based on the recent historic price development (either monthly or quarterly):
+Freight rates are determined by a formula based on the recent historic price development (either monthly or quarterly):

 FUEL PRICE PER TON x FUEL CONSUMPTION PER TEU (TRADE FACTOR) = FLOATING ENERGY COST

 The fuel consumption per TEU is the average fuel consumption on a trade lane considering variables like transit time, fuel efficiency, a severe weather buffer, as well as head haul - back haul Imbalances.

 Is there a trend amongst carriers towards complying with the new regulation?

 As per February 2020, the majority of carriers have used IMO 2020 compliant fuels (VLSF / MGO) to meet legal requirements.
 Scrubbers have been installed at around 15% of the global vessel capacity [Source Clarksons Research - Feb 2020], while LNG technology, the use of biofuels, ammonia and hydrogen are still in the early stages.

 Are there different cost-elements in my cargo contract depending on the technology used on board of a ship to comply with the law?

 No, our pricing is based on the use of the globally available, IMO 2020 compliant fuel, namely VLSF or MGO.

 What is a Scrubber?